 83. Make it easy to come up with email topics.
 Ask your subscribers to submit questions that you answer in your newsletter.

 84. Don’t forget to email your CUSTOMERS, instead of just your subscribers.
 Give them special offers and discounts no one else gets.

 85. Have you checked how your emails look on mobile devices?
 Might be time for some redesign.

 86. “Autopilot” marketing doesn’t truly exist, but using an autoresponder to create a series of emails comes pretty darned close.

-87. Evergreen content is best suited for autoresponder series.
-If you have seasonal or time sensitive content, send a broadcast.
+87. Evergreen content is best suited for the autoresponder series.
+If you have seasonal or time-sensitive content, send a broadcast.

 88. Regularly check your autoresponder series for any broken links or outdated info.
 Even if you think it’s evergreen, things still change.